We don't have visits to our homes before your puppy pick-up day.

 4. We are not a petting zoo.

-So, how can we help you have confidence we aren’t a puppy mill or a fake website asking for your $200 deposit?
+So, how can we help you have confidence we aren’t a puppy mill or a fake website asking for your $200 application fee?
 We are very happy to provide references of adoptive families as well as our Vet (who knows us VERY well).
 We have families that have our dogs that have agreed to meet with or talk to prospective families that want an idea of what our doodles look like.
 We are happy to put you in contact with one of them.

 We thank you for your understanding that we will not compromise on the health and safety of our pups and the sanity of our families and hope you see this as a positive quality of a reputable breeder.